Department of Medicine

-The Mass General Chronic Sinusitis Disease Program serves as a referral center for primary care providers and ear, nose and throat (ENT) specialists.
-We help patients with suspected or confirmed cases of severe chronic sinusitis by:
+The Massachusetts General Hospital Chronic Rhinosinusitis Disease Program serves as a referral center for primary care providers and ear, nose and throat (ENT) specialists.
+We help patients with suspected or confirmed cases of severe chronic rhinosinusitis by:

 - Evaluating their allergies

-- Identifying the role of fungus, bacterial infection or immune deficiency
+- Identifying the role of allergy, bacterial infection or immune deficiency

 - Exploring novel therapeutic approaches

-Our allergy specialists share all treatment recommendations with the referring physician and return the patient to his or her care whenever possible.
-Severe chronic sinusitis generally requires lifelong medical management, which we are happy to coordinate with your referring physician.
+Our allergy/immunology specialists share all treatment recommendations with the referring physician and return the patient to his or her care whenever possible.
+Severe chronic rhinosinusitis generally requires lifelong medical management, which we are happy to coordinate with your referring physician.

 What to Expect

-At your first appointment, one of our allergists will complete a comprehensive evaluation that includes:
+At your first appointment, one of our allergy/immunology specialists will complete a comprehensive evaluation that includes:

 - A review of your medical history, prior sinus CT scans and prior pathology reports (if you have had sinus surgery)